 “…I’m truly in fear for my life here, but for one person who seems a beacon of sanity—wait, here she is.
 Excuse me, could you come say hello to my sister in London?”

-We ate fried chicken, talked socio-politics and listened to funk and soul, and finally Peter thought it was best that I deposit him at the hotel.
+We ate fried chicken, talked socio-politics and listened to funk and soul, and finally Peter thought it was best I deposit him at the hotel.
 We pulled up in front of my workplace at the merest hint of dawn.

 "I wish I were home," Peter said.
 "I want to be home at my place, chilling with some pot, listening to Miles.
 You know Miles Davis, yeah?"

-Yeah, I do.
+Yeah, Peter, I do.
 My fireman friend once tried to tell me I couldn't listen to Miles, because it's too hard.
 Or I'm too white, I said.
 Fireman had laughed.
 But I didn't bother telling all this to Peter.

 He wanted to kiss me goodnight, and I let him, but I stayed in the car and he got out.
 I went home and chilled with Miles until the sun was truly up.